Chimamanda Ngozi Adichie: 2020–present: Children's book publication, career expansion

-Writing
+Style and themes

-Style and techniques
+Writing styles

 Adichie uses both Igbo and English in her works, with Igbo phrases shown in italics, followed by the English translation.
 She uses metaphors to trigger sensory experiences, for example, the arrival of a king to challenge colonial and religious leaders in Purple Hibiscus symbolises Palm Sunday.
 Her use of language referencing Achebe's Things Fall Apart invokes the memories of his work to her readers.
 Similarly, the name of Kambili, a character in Purple Hibiscus, evokes "i biri ka m biri" ("Live and Let Live"), the title of a song by Igbo musician Oliver De Coque.
 To describe pre- and post-war conditions, she moves from good to worse as seen in Half of a Yellow Sun, in which one of her characters begins by opening the refrigerator and sees oranges, beer, and a "roasted shimmering chicken".
 These contrast to later in the novel where one of her characters dies of starvation, and others are forced to eat powdered eggs and lizards.
 Adichie usually uses real places and historic figures to draw readers into her stories.

 In developing characters, Adichie often exaggerates attitudes to contrast the differences between traditional and western cultures.
 Her stories often point out failed cultures, particularly those which leave her characters in a limbo between bad options.
-At times, she creates a character as an oversimplified archetype of a particular aspect of cultural behavior to create a foil for a more complex character.
+At times, she creates a character as an oversimplified archetype of a particular aspect of cultural behaviour to create a foil for a more complex character.